Florida Governor Calls For Raising Age Limit For Gun Purchases From 18 To 21

 - A program called Violent Threat Restraining Order, which provides a method for courts to prevent people with mental illness or who have made threats of violence from purchasing or possessing guns after a family member or law enforcement officer files a sworn request and shows evidence that a person presents a threat of violence and should not have access to guns.

-- Create a "see something, say something" hotline, website, and mobile app to report concerns.
+- Create a "see something, say something" hotline, website and mobile app to report concerns.

 - Mandatory active shooter drills at all schools.